 From the end of town, take the unpaved road on the left for a pleasant, brief stroll past the vineyards and knotty olive trees belonging to the Gherardesca family farmhouses.

 The surrounding countryside produces some of the best Tuscan wines, prized throughout the world.
 In addition to Sassicaia, considered one of the finest red wines available (and as such is among the most expensive), there are also Bolgheri Superiore, Bolgheri Rosso, Ornellaia, as well as some excellent white wines, such as Vermentino and Bolgheri Bianco.
 More than thirty area producers make up the Bolgheri Doc Consortium, which guarantees the absolute quality of their products.

 Every year in July and August the Bolgheri Melody Festival takes place, an event rich in music, theatre, and dance.
 Most of the events are held in a large arena located at the start of the viale dei Cipressi.

-Along the road that winds from Bolgheri through olive groves, vineyards, farmed fields and manor houses, next is Castagneto Carducci, where the poet Giosuè Carducci lived from 1848 to 1849.
+Along the road that winds from Bolgheri through olive groves, vineyards, farmed fields and manor houses, next is Castagneto Carducci, where the poet Giosuè Carducci lived during his childhood.
 Park outside the town, and just as you start to walk up to the town centre, take a moment to enjoy the view of the sea.

 Then continue on to via Vittorio Emanuele, the ancient heart of this town, lined with various workshops and stores.